 Tsubata Station

 Tsubata Station is jointly operated by JR West and IR Ishikawa Railway.
-Through trains bound for Nanao Station join the Nanao Line here.
+Through trains bound for Nanao Station branch from the IR Ishikawa Railway Line here and continue on the Nanao Line.

 Kurikara Station

-Through trains bound for Toyama Station and Tomari Station join the Ainokaze Toyama Railway Line here.
+Through trains bound for Toyama Station and Tomari Station continue past Kurikara Station on the Ainokaze Toyama Railway Line.
 Kurikara Fudoji Temple is a 12 minute taxi ride from Kurikara Station.
 This beautiful temple was built in the year 718 by the Empress Gensho, one of only eight female leaders to have ruled Japan.
 The Nishinobo Hooden or “Phoenix Hall” on the temple grounds was reconstructed in 1998.
 Built in the style of a Heian era palace it strongly resembles the famous Byodoin Temple in Uji, Kyoto.

-IR Ishikawa Railway trains are colored pale blue
+An IR Ishikawa Railway train in pale blue livery

 Through Train Services